aetperf/aetperf.github.io/_posts/2022-11-22-A-Cython-implementation-of-a-min-priority-queue.md

 ## Cython code

 Remarks:
-- The `key` data type is defined as `float64`.
+- The `key` data type is defined as `float64`
 - We define an "infinity" as the maximum value that that can be store in the `key` data type.
 This is used to initialize the key value.
 - We use an enumeration for the element state to associate the state name with an integer and make it easier to read
-- Indices are defined as `ssize_t` type
+- Indices are defined as `ssize_t`
-- GIL is released in in all fucntions
+- The GIL is released in all the functions
-- This priority queue code can only be called from some Cython code.
+- This priority queue code can only be called from some Cython code
 - We wrote a very small toy test at the end, that can be called from a Python cell

 ```cython